 Apple (AAPL) Received its Third Buy in a Row

 After D.A.
-Davidson and Merrill Lynch gave Apple (NASDAQ: AAPL) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Daniel Ives reiterated a Buy rating on Apple yesterday and set a price target of $400.00.
-The company’s shares closed last Monday at $324.95, close to its 52-week high of $327.85.
+Davidson and Merrill Lynch gave Apple (NASDAQ: AAPL) a Buy rating last month, the company received another Buy, this time from Monness.
+Analyst Brian White maintained a Buy rating on Apple today and set a price target of $370.00.
+The company’s shares closed last Monday at $316.17, close to its 52-week high of $327.85.

-According to TipRanks.com, Ives is a 5-star analyst with an average return of 9.3% and a 64.5% success rate.
-Ives covers the Technology sector, focusing on stocks such as Nuance Communications, Slack Technologies, and Uber Technologies.
+According to TipRanks.com, White is a top 25 analyst with an average return of 26.4% and a 77.0% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-Apple has an analyst consensus of Moderate Buy, with a price target consensus of $340.77, implying a 4.9% upside from current levels.
-In a report issued on February 5, Morgan Stanley also maintained a Buy rating on the stock with a $368.00 price target.
+Apple has an analyst consensus of Moderate Buy, with a price target consensus of $340.37, implying a 7.9% upside from current levels.
+In a report issued on February 3, Wedbush also reiterated a Buy rating on the stock with a $400.00 price target.

 See today’s analyst top recommended stocks >>